Car Wash Interior: Cleaning Hacks

 December 22, 2014

 Washing a car’s exterior is usually done on a regular basis, but what about your car’s interior?
 There are several people that say they practically “live” out of their cars.
-So, with that in mind, I am always looking for the best ways to organize and wash the interior and exterior of my car effectively while keeping the environment in mind.
+So, with that in mind, I am always looking for the best ways to organize and wash the interior.
+And also the exterior of my car effectively while keeping the environment in mind.

 Below are 7 car wash interior cleaning hacks that you can use to keep your car’s interior looking great.
 These detailing tips and tricks use ingredients already in the kitchen during these cold winter months.